 Got Camel milk?
 While you are in Dubai, why not treat yourself to a ‘Camelccino’ or ‘Camellatte’?
 At The Majlis Dubai cafe, located on the ground floor of Dubai Mall in the middle of the ‘souk’ (a bazaar or outdoor market) you can order a variety of coffees with the camel milk added.
 Camel milk is extremely high in iron, vitamin C and low lactose.
 Unlike the tang of goat milk, camel is extremely similar in taste to cow milk.
 It’s very mild and smooth with a slight aftertaste.
 Although we only tried the chocolate camel milkshake (which was absolutely delightful) and a cold glass of plain camel milk, they also offer camel milk muffins, ice cream, chocolates and more!

-Also, lots of people pose and take pics with the camel statues in front of the cafe area, so be prepared to take a ask a stranger for a quick shot or get your selfie-stick ready.
-I brought a couple boxes of camel milk praline chocolates home as gifts for my close friends and my parents, which they really enjoyed!
+Also, lots of people pose and take pics with the camel statues in front of the cafe area, so be prepared to ask a stranger for a quick shot or get your selfie-stick ready.
+I brought a couple of boxes of camel milk praline chocolates home as gifts for my close friends and my parents, which they really enjoyed!

 Walking the souks are so much fun, but be aware of aggressive sellers everywhere trying to get you to see/buy their wares!
 Everything from belly-dancing costumes and pashminas in any color/design to Louis Vuitton knockoffs is available for sale, but don’t accept the first price you get.
 HAGGLE BEFORE YOU BUY ANYTHING!

 Visit the only completed World Island of Lebanon.
-This cluster of artificial islands were developed to make an approximate map of the world, but the project hasn’t been touched much since 2006.
+This cluster of artificial islands was developed to make an approximate map of the world, but the project hasn’t been touched much since 2006.
 My travel buddy found yet another deal on Groupon that lets you hang out on one of the islands!
 The $95 included boat transport to and from the mainland, an included meal, a select adult beverage, kayak rental, and a chance to kick back on the private island of Lebanon while looking back at the Dubai skyline.
 Honestly, it’s an experience that could be passed up since it’s just hanging out on a relatively sparse island amongst other nearby mounds of sand on the water, but I’d imagine the top-down helicopter view would be pretty interesting though.
 If nothing else it was an excuse to do some sunbathing and posing on a unique part of history.

 If a visit inside the Burj Al Arab hotel doesn’t sound the least bit interesting to you budget-wise, be sure to get an almost equally incredible (and complimentary) view from Jumierah Beach.